top of page

 The first three women graduates of Durham in 1898 were members of St Hild’s College – a fact of which we are very proud, as indeed we are of all aspects of our history.

 Many well-known and influential people have been members of Hild Bede and its parent colleges, including two bishops and a surprising number of England cricketers.
-More recently (1991 to 1995), the former gymnast and TV presenter Gabby Logan was a member of College.
-She returned to Durham in 2015 to be awarded an honorary doctorate.
-We hope she will be visiting us again soon.
+More recently, the former gymnast and TV presenter Gabby Logan was a member of College from 1992 to 1995.
+She returned to Durham in 2015 to be awarded an honorary doctorate, and we hope she will be visiting us again soon.

 bottom of page